Suspect Accused Of Kidnapping, Torturing Ex-Girlfriend For Weeks In Stockton Home

 Bell’s bail is set at $4 million and she is due back in court on December 30.

-According to the district attorney’s office, Bell previously had an open case for domestic violence on her ex-wife.
+According to the district attorney’s office, Bell was arrested in September on similar charges after police say she abused and held her ex-wife against her will.

 More from CBS Sacramento: